-Alyn Shipton is an award-winning author and broadcaster, who has written on jazz for over twenty years for The Times in London, and is a presenter/producer of jazz programmes for BBC Radio.
-He was Consultant Editor of the New Grove Dictionary of Jazz, and has a lifelong interest in oral history, including editing the memoirs of Danny Barker, Doc Cheatham and George Shearing.
-His first biography of Fats Waller, published in 1988, has scarcely been out of print since.
+Alyn Shipton is an award-winning author, musician and broadcaster, who wrote on jazz for over twenty years for The Times in London, and is a presenter/producer of jazz programmes for BBC Radio.
+He was Consultant Editor of the New Grove Dictionary of Jazz, and has a lifelong interest in oral history, including editing the memoirs of Danny Barker, Doc Cheatham, George Shearing and Chris Barber.
+His first biography, the life of Fats Waller, published in 1988, has scarcely been out of print since.

 In 2003 he won the Willis Conover / Marian McPartland Award for lifetime achievement in Jazz Broadcasting.
 In 2010 he was named Jazz Broadcaster of the Year in the UK Parliamentary Jazz Awards.